 Facebook and Smart phones

-Simply because they use unnecessarily large amounts of electricity which are powered by coal and nuclear, encourage the mining of rare earth minerals and leave behind toxic waste.
+They use unnecessarily large amounts of electricity which are powered by fossil fuels and nuclear, encourage the mining of rare earth minerals and leave behind toxic waste.
+They are designed for a short life span and rarely fully recycled.

 It is good to also remember that every time your facebook tab is open you are tapped in to their huge data centres.
 Many of the data centres are set up where energy prices are the cheapest this is due to the huge amount of energy they use.
 It wouldn't be so bad if they were using renewable energy.
-When will facebook actually run itself on renewables?
-Let me know when they do.
+They have been saying for a while they will do by 2020.
+Question is , is it the best use of the energy generated?

 One data center can use enough electricity to power 180,000 homes.
 So the more we are on it, the more energy we use, our end and theirs.
 So just be aware and at least limit your time to what you think is really necessary.